Why Kids Konnect wants to improve California’s plans for universal TK

 Kids Konnect supports universal preschool.
 We’ve been advocating for a fairer early learning system in the Bay Area district for years.
 Every family deserves access to child care and we work with a series of charities and organizations to make sure this happens.

-While we support the Californian government’s efforts, we do not see suitable preparations being made for a successful roll out.
-We believe the government is rushing through these proposals and is developing a blanket plan that doesn’t meet the reality of the current situation.
+While we did support the Californian government’s efforts, we did not see suitable preparations being made for a successful roll out.
+We believed the government was rushing through these proposals and was developing a blanket plan that doesn’t meet the reality of the current situation.

 young girl learning